tsaad-dev/drafts/te-ns/draft-ietf-teas-ns.md

 determines the scheduling treatment and drop probability for packets.

-When data plane only slice policy mode is applied, packets need to be forwarded on the specific slice policy network resources and be applied a specific forwarding treatment that is dictated by the Slice policy Definition (SD) (refer to
+When data plane only slice policy mode is applied, packets need to be forwarded on the specific slice aggregate network resources and be applied a specific forwarding treatment that is dictated by the slice policy (refer to
 {{SliceDefinition}} below) consumed by each device.
-An SS MAY be carried in each packet to identify the slice policy that it adheres to.
+An SS MAY be carried in each packet to identify the slice aggregate that it belongs to.

-The ingress node of a slice policy domain, in addition to marking packets with a Diffserv CS, MAY also add an SS to each slice policy packet.
-The transit nodes within a slice policy domain MAY use the SS to associate packets with a slice policy and to determine the Slice policy Per Hop Behavior (S-PHB) that is applied to the packet (refer to
+The ingress node of a slice policy domain, in addition to marking packets with a Diffserv CS, MAY also add an SS to each slice aggregate packet.
+The transit nodes within a slice policy domain MAY use the SS to associate packets with a slice aggregate and to determine the Slice aggregate Per Hop Behavior (S-PHB) that is applied to the packet (refer to
 {{SlicePHB}} for further details).
-The CS MAY be used to apply a Diffserv PHB on to the packet to allow differentiation of traffic treatment on the network resources associated with the given slice policy.
+The CS MAY be used to apply a Diffserv PHB on to the packet to allow differentiation of traffic treatment within the same slice aggregate.

 When data plane only slice policy mode is used, routers may rely on a network state independent view of the topology to determine the best paths to